BioReason: Incentivizing Multimodal Biological Reasoning within a DNA-LLM Model: Experiments

 \subsection{Case Study}

-To illustrate \bioreason's interpretable reasoning capabilities, consider a case where it was queried about the biological effect of a PFN1 allele on chromosome 17, given the pathway context `Actin(monomeric) // PFN1* // Actin(filamentous)`. \bioreason correctly predicted Amyotrophic Lateral Sclerosis (ALS) as the resultant disease.
+To illustrate \bioreason's reasoning capabilities, consider its analysis of a PFN1 allele on chromosome 17 within the pathway \texttt{Actin(monomeric) // PFN1* // Actin(filamentous)}. \bioreason correctly predicted Amyotrophic Lateral Sclerosis (ALS) as the resultant disease.
 Significantly, the model generated a plausible 10-step mechanistic rationale, initiating by identifying a specific C>G substitution in the PFN1 gene.
 Its reasoning then connected this variant to profilin-1 dysfunction, impaired actin dynamics critical for cytoskeletal integrity, subsequent disruption of axonal transport in motor neurons, and finally, the motor neuron degeneration characteristic of ALS.
 This example highlights \bioreason's ability to not only make accurate predictions but also to articulate a step-by-step, biologically coherent pathway from a genomic variant to a complex disease phenotype.